TrueLoveFor0/AC-Analyzer-analyse-AC-mains-supply/README.md

 # AC-Analyzer a programmable AC Monitoring Sensor
-Analyze AC frequency, send high precision results over USB (serial).
+Analyze AC frequency, send high precision results over USB.
 Build averages or out of range indicators.
 Check for power outages, brown outs etc. Measure anywhere you see a wall socket or outlet.

 Works an any device that can do USB serial (Win, Linux, Android, Raspy etc.)